A Guide to Selling Colorful & Toned Coins

 Have you ever discovered a coin in a collection with vibrant, rainbow-like colors?
 This phenomenon is called toning, and it can transform a common coin into a rare work of art.
 Understanding a toned coin’s value is key.

 For over 30 years, American Rarities has been a leading expert and buyer of beautifully toned rare coins.
 While many toned coins are simply tarnished, some display spectacular colors that are highly sought after by collectors.
-This guide will help you understand what makes a toned coin valuable and how to determine the worth of your colorful coins.
+This guide will take a deep dive into what causes toning, the specific patterns collectors pay a premium for, the dangers of artificial toning, and how our experts determine the true worth of your colorful coins.

-The Science of a Toned Coin: Toning vs. Tarnishing
+The Science of a Toned Coin: Natural Toning vs. Tarnishing

 Tarnishing (Undesirable)